 Near the right edge of the status bar is a series of three View buttons.
 These buttons enable you to switch among the various views, or ways of looking at your presentation.
-Table 1-1 summarizes what each View button does.
+Table 1-2 summarizes what each View button does.

-Table 1-1 View Buttons Button What It Does Switches to Normal View, which shows your slide, outline, and notes all at once.
+Table 1-2 View Buttons Button What It Does Switches to Normal View, which shows your slide, outline, and notes all at once.
 This is the default view for PowerPoint.
-Switches to Slide Sorter View, which enables you to easily rearrange slides and add slide transitions and other special effects. 豆 Switches to Slide Show View, which displays your slides in an on-screen presentation.
+Switches to Slide Sorter View, which enables you to easily rearrange slides and add slide transitions and other special effects.
+Switches to Reading View, which displays your slideshow within a window. 모 Switches to Slide Show View, which displays your slides in full-screen mode.
+This is the view you'll use when you're actually giving your presentation.